FraDiBen/OpenAllTabs/README.md

 ###### Tell me more 🤨...

-It's a super simple chrome extension which looks for synced devices (where you logged in as the same chrome user) - for example, your smartphone or another laptop you won - and duplicates all the tabs in a new Chrome window on your laptop, one per device.
+It's a super simple chrome extension which looks for synced devices (where you logged in as the same chrome user) - for example, your smartphone or another laptop you own - and duplicates all the tabs in a new Chrome window on your laptop, one per device.

 ##### Ok, but what problem it solves? 🙄